Detachment Kuhlmey: Operational history

 The unit participated in large battles in summer 1944, during the Finnish-Soviet Continuation War.
 When the Soviet Red Army launched its fourth strategic offensive on 9 June 1944 C. G. E. Mannerheim asked Nazi Germany for help.
 Among the help that arrived was a Luftwaffe unit that arrived in Finland on 12 June.
 The aircraft landed at the Immola Airfield on 17 June.
 The unit used the whole airfield from there on.
-The unit flew some 2,700 missions and dropped 770 tonnes of bombs.
+The unit flew some 2,700 missions and dropped 770 tons of bombs.
 It destroyed over 150 Soviet aircraft, about 200 tanks, and dozens of bridges and transport vessels.
 Personnel losses included 23 pilots killed and 24 wounded in battle.
 The unit lost 41 of its aircraft.

 The detachment consisted of some 70 airworthy aircraft to support the 200 strong Finnish force, but its operational strength varied due to losses, additions and troop movements.
-The unclear structure is partly explained by the Luftwaffe replacement programs, where older Junkers Ju 87 "Stuka" dive bombers were replaced by Focke-Wulf Fw 190 jabo's (fighter-bombers).
+The unclear structure is partly explained by the Luftwaffe replacement programs, where older Junkers Ju 87 "Stuka" dive bombers were replaced by Focke-Wulf Fw 190 Jabo's (fighter-bombers).

 According to this, II./SG 3 was training at Jēkabpils, I./SG 5 in Pori, and III and IV./JG 54 in Illesheim, and they could not participate in the fighting on the Karelian Isthmus.
 I./SG 3, which was in Finland, received new Fw 190 aircraft as soon as they left Finland for Tartu.